5 Strategies for a Kick-Ass Sales Kickoff

 1. Build Excitement and Expectations for Your Kickoff

-If you dread the thought of a hybrid sales kickoff, imagine how your sales reps must feel.
-You can push their negative thoughts aside by creating excitement around the event and setting expectations.
+Whether your sales kickoff is in-person, virtual, or a mix of both, you want to create excitement around the event and set expectations.
 Ways to do that: share a welcome video by sales leadership, send teaser emails highlighting what’s to come, and introduce external speakers.

 Example: Send a video clue each day leading up to the event to get people guessing what the sales kickoff theme is.
 Get creative and use costumes, music, and props.